Are you selling a property? Beware of vendor warranties!

 We always advise our clients (whether buying or selling property) to speak with us before signing any agreement - we have significant experience in this area and we can advise you on strategy and also draft appropriate wording to protect you (and ultimately save you time, stress and money).

-If you are selling a property, please do not hesitate to contact Sarah Manning, Partner (DDI 03 343 8456 / firstname.lastname@example.org).
+If you are selling a property, please do not hesitate to contact Sarah Manning, Principal (DDI 03 343 8456 / firstname.lastname@example.org).